SIT-kite/kite-app/README.md

 As to Kite, the use for competition and paper purposes are strongly unrecommended.

-The copyright of icons, logos, names, signs and other assets Kite used are reserved by the original authors and SIT YiBan Workstation.
+The copyright of icons, logos, names, signs and other assets Kite used are correspondingly reserved by the original authors and SIT YiBan Workstation.
 Any use of materials SIT YiBan Workstation made requires the written permission.